~ Seattle’s winter is coming… are you ready?

 There is.
 If you want to be ready to give info to who’s out in the cold, think about putting these two numbers into your phone’s contacts:

 - 211. That’s the statewide Washington Information Network, which can direct you to all kinds of health and human services, including cold weather shelters.
 The King County call center is staffed from 8 a.m. to 6 p.m., but the after-hours recording gives other numbers to call no matter where you are in the state.

 - (206) 461-3222.
 That’s the 24-hour crisis line at the King County Crisis Clinic and a good number to call after hours.
-It took six minutes to get through when we called at 8:45 p.m. last night, but the dispatcher was ready with an up-to-date list of shelters in the area, which you can also find here.
+It took six minutes to get through when we called at 8:45 p.m. last night, but the dispatcher was ready with an up-to-date list of shelters in the area.